asherabrams/resume-tech/README.md

 Help Desk
 Qorvo
-2/2019 – present
+1/2019 – 12/2019
 Hillsboro, Oregon
 Provided user support in a technology company, providing tier 1 support by phone and email, and handling assigned service catalog tasks, documenting all tickets in ServiceNow.
 Troubleshooting for network connectivity, login / browser issues, Windows configuration issues, VPN access, MS Office functionality, access to engineering applications.
 User support for MS Office desktop applications and Outlook Web App (OWA).
 Support for OneDrive.
 Active Directory account maintenance, group membership; created / modified groups in AD and MS Exchange.
 Remote desktop support via SCCM; used AD to manage computers and create local administrator rights.
 Provided mobile device support (Android and iOS) including setup, configuration, account management, and MaaS360 management.
 Created and managed Cisco desk phone accounts in CUCM.
 Documented network, server, fab computer, and engineering systems issues, and routed to appropriate teams.

 Help Desk Technician
 EdgeLink
-7/2018 – 2/2019
+7/2018 – 12/2018
 Beaverton, Oregon
 Client:  Genesis Financial Solutions.
 Responsible for supporting the PC, printer, and laptop corporate infrastructure.
 Answer phones and monitor the Help Desk email for incoming requests.
 Respond to end user requests for assistance.
 Triage tickets and assign to appropriate team.
 Maintain corporate PC’s, laptops, and printers.
 Troubleshoot and resolve hardware and software issues, including password resets and user account creation.
 Create, manage, delete user accounts in Active Directory and Exchange.
 Set up and manage phones in Cisco Unified CM Administration.
 Image laptop and desktop computers with SCCM and Configuration Manager Console.
 Troubleshoot remote computers using Remote Desktop.
 Work in virtual environment using VMware Horizon Client.
 Workstation setup and configuration in Windows 7 and 10.
 Data entry in TSYS.
 Provisioning and deployment of desktop systems, and inventory management.
 Trained and supervised junior technician in creating user accounts.